 Historian Veronika Sušová-Salminen traces the history of pandemics and epidemics in the past of human societies.
 Using three specific cases – the ‘Black Death’, the mass epidemics that followed the discovery of America, and the 'Spanish' flu – Sušová-Salminen looks at how the changes and transformations were not just social and environmental in nature, but purely political as well.

-Please find the eBook on the English and Czech, PDF).
+Please find the eBook on the right/below (mobile version) in 'Documents' (in English and Czech, PDF).